 Gas and bloating are indications that you are not digesting your food adequately.
 The first vital stage of digestion is to chew your food thoroughly.
 Aim to have reduced your mouthful to liquid mush before you swallow.
-This allows the digestive enzymes a greater surface area to work and do their job properly.
+This allows the Digestive enzymes break down carbohydrates, fats and proteins into their smallest components, allowing them to be absorbed by the body.
+Examples of digestive enzymes include… a greater surface area to work and do their job properly.
 Some people have a lack of, or reduction of digestive enzymes resulting in food not being properly broken down.
 Inefficient digestion of food in the intestines can result in malabsorption, bacterial imbalance, diarrhoea and indigestion.
 By taking plant enzyme formulas, the enzymes in the digestive tract can function more efficiently, helping to normalise digestion.
 If IBS is due to poor digestion this may help.

 Restore gut bacteria

 Quite a significant amount of research has pointed to an overgrowth of ‘bad’ bacteria in the gut as a possible cause of IBS, which is possibly why many have found relief by taking certain antibiotics.
 However, antibiotics are also implicated as a possible trigger of IBS because they work by killing all bacteria, including the friendly bacteria – which play an integral part in gut health.
 Probiotics help to maintain a healthy balance of bacteria in the gut.
 A systematic review of the efficacy of probiotics in IBS has found that they are significantly effective.
 Probiotics have a natural antibiotic effect without eradicating species that keep you healthy.